boelchan/boelchan/README.md

 - 👋 Hi, I’m @boelchan
-- 👀 I’m interested in PHP laravel
+- 👀 I’m interested in PHP laravel & python
-- 🌱 I’m currently learning laravel & livewire
+- 🌱 I’m currently learning livewire

 <!---
 boelchan/boelchan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.